Skip to main content

 BC Courts & Tribunals

 Have a legal issue?
-Learn more about your rights and options.
-Understand if your legal issue will be resolved in court or through a government board or tribunal.
+Some legal issues are decided in court, while others are handled by a government board or tribunal.
+This sections will help you learn about your rights and options.
 Discover the steps you need to take to move your legal dispute forward.
-You can also find resources on settling disputes, without going to a court or tribunal.
+You can also find resources on writing a demand letter, settling disputes, preparing for court and researching case law.

 Source: